pcwalton/pcwalton.github.com/source/_posts/2013-03-09-which-pointer-should-i-use.markdown

 2. Don't use `@` pointers if you need to send data between multiple threads.
 Use `~` instead.

 Finally, I should note again that, if these rules are too restrictive for you (for example, if you need multiple pointers but can't tolerate garbage collection pauses), there are more advanced solutions: borrowing, safe smart pointers, and unsafe code.
-But this simple system works well for most programs.
+But this simple system works well for many programs and forms the foundation of Rust's approach to memory management.